 REDEMPTION.
-The Preferred Units are subject to (i) redemption at the option of the Partnership on any Payment Date commencing with the Payment Date on , 2000 and (ii) mandatory redemption by the Partnership on , 2010.
+The Preferred Units are subject to (i) redemption at the option of the Partnership on any Payment Date commencing with the Payment Date on March 31, 2000 and (ii) mandatory redemption by the Partnership on March 31, 2010.
 The redemption price is payable at the option of the Partnership either in all cash or by issuance of additional Depositary Units in an amount equal to the redemption price.
+While no prediction can be made as to the effect, if any, that market sales of Depositary Units issued in redemption of the Preferred Units, or the availability of such Depositary Units for sale, will have on the market price of the Depositary Units, sales of substantial amounts of the Depositary Units received upon redemption of the Preferred Units in the public market could adversely affect prevailing market prices.
 See "Description of Securities - The Preferred Units - Redemption."
-In addition, potential investors should refer to "Certain Tax Considerations - Tax Liabilities in Excess of Cash Distributions" for further information regarding the tax consequences of holding Preferred Units.
+In addition, potential investors should refer to "Certain Tax Considerations - - Tax Liabilities in Excess of Cash Distributions" for further information regarding the tax consequences of holding Preferred Units.